4 Ways to Provide Support While Encouraging Senior Independence

 Sometimes in our eagerness to keep our older adult safe, we end up helping too much.

-But because our older adult is declining in ability or they switch between good days and bad, it’s essential to find a balance between helping too much or too little.
+But because our older adult is declining in ability or is going through good days and bad, it’s essential to find a balance between helping too much and too little.

-In his AARP article, Dr. Jacobs recommends 4 ways to help while also encouraging senior independence.
+In his AARP article, Dr. Jacobs recommends four ways to help while also encouraging senior independence.
 Here, we highlight his key points.

 4 ways to provide support while encouraging senior independence